SUMMER OPERALAB 2026

 Within Part Of vzw, he serves as artistic director and board member.

-An van Laetem studied at the Lemmens Institute, where she obtained the Laureate Diploma in Violinunder Bernadette Bracke.
+An Van Laethem studied at the Lemmens Institute, where she obtained the Laureate Diploma in Violinunder Bernadette Bracke.

 She then specialised in Baroque violin at the Royal Conservatory in The Hague with Ryo Terakado, earning her diploma in 1993.